 Develop leadership and critical thinking skills

-Persistent cultural norms in Cambodia and throughout Southeast Asia direct girls to stay at home, take care of the family, and marry young.
+Persistent cultural norms in much of Southeast Asia discourage girls’ higher education, and traditional education in the region lacks training in independent thinking.
 Young women typically have few role models and opportunities for mentorship by successful, forward-looking women leaders in their communities.

-We provide our students with the self-confidence, critical thinking skills, and training to become leaders.
+We provide our students with a rigorous program in news analysis, analytical writing, debate, and other activities to develop critical thinking and leadership skills.
 We invite distinguished local and international leaders to speak at our programs to offer inspiration and practical guidance.
 Dorm life is run by student leaders and our programs are directed by local women leaders, the majority of whom are Harpswell graduates.

 Build a lifetime support